cd-blanche/ros2-space-concordia-intro/README.md

 ##### Message

 Message allows you to change the string that is being built.
 Make sure to add double quotes `""` when inputing a new string.
+Default is "Hello world!".

 `$ ros2 param set /message_publisher message "<your_string_here>"`